 Check the table below to see if your property has a protected tree on it.
 Click on the link for each location to view the STEM tree assessment report for the tree or group of trees on a property, along with its score and recommended maintenance.

-Regular tree maintenance such as deadwood removal, crown lifts, and other non-invasive work is considered minor maintenance.
+Removing dead wood, lifting the crown and other regular, non-invasive work is considered minor maintenance.
 A simple assessment is required, and you can apply online.

 Council support for notable trees